 I’ll be coming back with Vienna soon now that I know the layout and what we can do there.

 Subscribe to the brand new BGG newsletter to receive updates, exclusive offers, and behind the scenes peeks into all things Bond Girl Glam!

 Since it was our first time visiting a theme park with a toddler, I thought I’d share what I did to make sure all of us got to enjoy the trip as best we could.
-Some of these tips are going to be pretty obvious, but it doesn’t hurt to share!
+Some of these tips are going to be pretty obvious, but it doesn’t hurt to share, they not only work at Legoland, they can be useful if you decide to go somewhere like eau claire water park or anywhere with your children!
 It’s better to be over-prepared than under-prepared when it comes to leaving the house with a little one for an extended period of time, especially in the heat of summer.

 1 // Sun Protection

 Obviously.
 Sunscreen, hats, and sunglasses — don’t go without these for everyone in the fam!
 Remember to reapply sunscreen every 1.5 hours or so.
 Mr. Bond and I wore sunnies most of the time, but we had Vienna in a sunhat since she doesn’t take it off as much as her sunnies.

 2 // Water

 Another obvious thing.
 LEGOLAND let us bring in our own water bottles (funny enough, we love the Carlsbad Alkaline Water from Costco).

 3 // Snacks